LIFE

 Get Inspired

-If you're heading to college soon, there's a good chance you'll be sharing a room or living space with other people.
+If you're heading to college or boarding school soon (or even sharing close quarters with a sib), there's a good chance you'll have to learn to coexist in a room or living space with other people.
 Having a good roommate—and being one yourself—can make or break your living experience.
-We've got you covered with six helpful tips to ensure a great freshman year for you + your roomie(s).
+We've got you covered with these helpful tips to ensure smooth sailing for you + your roomie(s).

 Set boundaries before you move in